 The Nationals’ current roster has some future Hall of Fame talent, but the Washington era hasn't yet had a player enshrined in Cooperstown.
-There are 11 Hall of Famers who suited up for the Expos when the franchise was in Montreal.
+The most recent inductee who suited up for the Expos when the franchise was in Montreal was Larry Walker in 2020.
 For every player elected, there are even more who put up solid numbers in their careers but did not garner enough votes for the elite honor.

 Here are the five best players from the franchise who are not in the Hall of Fame.
 (Note: This list includes players who are retired and had a significant role with the organization.)